sumersm7/assignment/README.md

 Note :- Please don't hesitate to reach out if you have any questions or require clarification on anything.

 ## Submission
+1. Contact me by mail/message as send along with this link. and get the deadline time and date before start working it.
-1. link to the github repo
+2. link to the github repo
-2. screenshots and video(optional) in the repo or google drive link
+3. screenshots and video(optional) in the repo or google drive link
-3. preferred time and of interview
+4. preferred time and of interview
 - fail to provide any one of the above Submission point will lead to disqualification.

 ## Benefits of this Internship